phlex-ruby/phlex.fun/guide/first-component.md

   <p>Card content</p>
 </div>
 ```

 :::

 Ok, this is starting to look a bit better.
 But we also need a way to add an action button to our card.
 This will need a bit more flexibility than just changing the content of the button.
-Let's see what
+Let’s see what
 that looks like:

 ```ruby